arzekeil/wlu-course-info-api/README.md

 ## Problem

 Wilfrid Laurier University does not have a public api that developers could use to access information on course's available at the university.
+See current and only way of viewing course offerings via the [Academic Calendar](https://academic-calendar.wlu.ca/index_old.php?cal=1&y=85).

 ## Purpose